 Documentation and registration

 The regulation requires a documented record of all personal data processing activities.
 Organizations are required to demonstrate compliance with all requirements arising from the application of the Regulation.

 The Regulation requires the subcontractor to ensure that it holds all the authorizations of data controllers.
 Subcontracting contracts will have to be reviewed to include a vast set of information to protect information from data holders that are often handled by several entities without the respective owners knowing.

 Data Protection Officer (DPO)

 The regulation introduces the figure of the Data Protection Officer who will have a role of controller of the security processes to guarantee the protection of data in the day to day of the company.
-Although it is not mandatory for all companies, the existence of the same or an external service guaranteeing this function can add a lot of value to the processes of fulfilling the obligations.
+Although it is not mandatory for all companies, the existence of the same or an external service guaranteeing this function can add much value to the processes of fulfilling the obligations.

 Data Processing and Security Processes

 The regulation requires a great deal of control of the risk associated with the possible theft of information.
-This risk control should be ensured by effective security measures that ensure confidentiality, data integrity and prevent accidental, unlawful destruction, loss, and alteration, or unauthorized disclosure / access of data.
+This risk control should be ensured by effective security measures that ensure confidentiality, data integrity and prevent accidental, unlawful destruction, loss, and alteration or unauthorized disclosure/access of data.